slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 nor the (pre)conscious experience involved in what must be meant by *archetype*.

 Some clarity is gained in asking how is the chick's response different from a mere reflex.
-The chick's response is certainly reflexive in the sense that it is unlearned and, as Campbell points out, even unintentional.
+Certainly, the response is reflexive in the sense that it is unlearned and, as Campbell points out, even unintentional.
 However, it has the special property of involving affect.
 Is this what archetypes are then—a reflex involving affect?
 This cannot be so, for then the sudden withdrawal of our hand